jumanaschmidt/Original-Operating-System/README.md

 MAKING AN OPERATING SYSTEM FROM SCRATCH
 -----
 This repo was a capstone project for the class, ECE 391, tasked with creating a fully functional operating system from the ground up over a three month period.
-I completed this project with only one other person, and ended up with a %.
+I completed this project with only one other person and ended up with a %.
 All of the code my partner and I wrote are in the student-distrib folder.
 Unforunately, I do not have an emulator in place, but an example of another person's output is linked below.

 https://brokeos.site/